-People, staff and families told us the registered manager and the director were passionate about ensuring people could live the life they wanted to live which empowered them and gave people control and choices in their life.
-It was clear to see that this value was a theme throughout the whole team and staff embraced giving people support to be in control of their lives.
+People, staff and families told us the registered manager was passionate about ensuring people could live the life they wanted to live, which empowered them and gave people control and choices in their life.
+It was clear to see that this value was embraced throughout the whole team giving people the support they needed to be in control of their lives.

-Part of the aim and vision of the service was 'To recognise and celebrate the uniqueness of every individual by ensuring a person centred approach is adopted'.
-This vision was shared by the whole team, staff spoke about person centred ways of working, demonstrated ways of being inclusive, empowering people and people owning and having control of their own life and aspirations.
-Staff were motivated and engaged to provide care and support that was based on a person's goals and achievements.
+The provider's mission statement 'Avens Ltd. believe that care should be provided by those who truly care' was shared by the whole team.
+Staff spoke about person centred ways of working, demonstrated ways of being inclusive, empowering people and people owning and having control of their own life and aspirations.
+Staff were motivated and engaged to provide care and support that was based on a person's goals and achievements and we saw when staff spoke and engaged with people that they really did care.

 Communication between people, families and staff was encouraged in an open way.
-Relative's told us that they worked with the provider to ensure everyone was working for the best outcome for people who use services.
-One family member said "I worked really hard to find the right service for [my relative]; and I know I have found it."
+Relative's told us that they worked with the provider to ensure everyone was working for the best outcome for people who used the service.
+One family member said "I know the care [my relative] gets is excellent because [my relative] is really happy and mainly because they communicate with us, in the past with other services this is where it has fallen down; but the staff and manager here are brilliant."
 The registered manager told us they had an open management style and wanted to involve people, relatives and staff in the day to day running of the service as much as possible.
 Staff said the registered manager was very approachable and proactive and considered best outcomes for people in everything they did.

 People using the service and their relatives were encouraged and enabled to provide feedback about their experience of care and about how the service could be improved.
 Where required people were provided with an easy read format of the questionnaire to ensure they could be fully involved in providing feedback.
 In a recent staff survey the staff team said they felt consulted and involved in decisions about future plans for the service.
-One staff member said "It is a good company to work for, we are all supported really well and people are at the heart of everything we do.
-Coming to work doesn't feel like work; it feels like I'm making a difference to someone's life."
-Regular audits and surveys were undertaken and these specifically sought people's views on the quality of the service they received.
-People and their families were happy and content with the service they or their relative had received and we saw feedback from people's relatives that complimented the standard of care that had been provided.
+People who used the service raised an issue that they would prefer the office base to be in Kettering; it would make them more accessible and people wanted to 'pop in' and see the office based staff.
+We saw the provider had listened and responded to people's opinions and was in the process of re-locating the office base to Kettering.

 Staff worked well together and as a team were focused on ensuring that each person's needs were met.
-Staff clearly enjoyed their work and enjoyed empowering people and told us that they received excellent support from their manager and the registered manager.
+Staff clearly enjoyed their work and empowering people, they told us that they received excellent support from their managers.
 One staff member said "I never have concerns about going to my manager or the registered manager with any issues; we are all clear it is about wanting the best for people."
+Another care staff said "I feel fully supported, the registered manager welcomes our feedback and I know I feel listened to."
 Staff meetings took place on a monthly basis and minutes of these meetings were kept and referred to.
 Staff said the meetings enabled them to discuss issues openly and was also used as an information sharing session with the manager and the rest of the staff team.